Vladimir Putin presides over Russian missile drills | DW | 19.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Russian President Vladimir Putin oversaw military exercises involving Russian "strategic forces."
-The drills include ballistic and cruise missile launches.
+The drills included ballistic and cruise missile launches.

 Russian President Vladimir Putin oversaw exercises involving missile launches on Saturday

-While Russia holds missile tests several times a year, the practices come during an extremely tense impasse with the West over Ukraine.
+While Russia holds missile tests several times a year, the practices came during an extremely tense impasse with the West over Ukraine.

 Kremlin spokesman Dmitry Peskov said Russia — which has the second-biggest nuclear arsenal in the world after the US — had given notice to all proper channels, and that the drills "should not cause anyone concern."

+The Kremlin said Russia had successfully test-launched hypersonic and cruise missiles and that the missiles were directed against sea at land-based targets.

+It said Putin had observed the exercises with Belarusian leader Alexander Lukashenko via footage on screens at a "situation centre."

-Russia's defense ministry earlier said Putin would preside over "a planned exercise of strategic deterrence forces... during which ballistic and cruise missiles will be launched."
+Russia's defense ministry earlier had described "a planned exercise of strategic deterrence forces... during which ballistic and cruise missiles will be launched."

 It added that the air force, southern military district units, as well as the northern and Black Sea fleets would be involved.